lhbikos/ReC_Psychometrics/docs/03-QualTRIXter.md

 * [**Text/graphic**](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/static-content/descriptive-text-and-graphic/): These are the types you should use for providing information (e.g., informed consent) to the participants or displaying a logo or graphic stimulus.
 * [**Matrix table**](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/standard-content/matrix-table/): The matrix table is a more efficient way to use the Likert-style items (than multiple choice).
 There is some controversy about whether not to use matrix tables vs. multiple choice dropdowns.
 As both a survey developer and a respondent, I prefer the matrix table.
   + Make sure to select a reasonable amount of header repetitions.
 This allows the respondent the maximum opportunity to see the column descriptors (and avoid guessing/remembering) while they are responding.
 * [**Slider**](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/standard-content/slider/) : The slider is designed for obtaining truly continuous data on a 1 to 100 scale.
-This range can be adapted to any interval you choose and you can add anchors to the scale.
+This range can be adapted to any interval you choose, and you can add anchors to the scale.
 If the scale you are using is already published, and has not been psychometrically evaluated for slider use, you should probably stick with the format recommended in the publication.
 But if you are writing test items, consider this option.
-* [**Text Entry Questions**](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/standard-content/text-entry/):Text boxes have multiple options for answer length.
+* [**Text Entry Questions**](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/standard-content/text-entry/): Text boxes have multiple options for answer length.
 * [**Validation**](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/validation/): Content validation allows the user to permit certain types of information and specify their formats (e.g., numbers, e-mail addresses, dates).
 There is art to balancing between being overly restricting and ensuring that the data is entered in the most clear and consistent way possible with honoring the uniqueness of each respondent.
 Another validation option I frequently use is one that asks individuals if they intended to leave something blank.
 This is tool that helps prevent missingness without forcing an individual to respond to an item that (a) might not be clear to them, (b) might not be appropriate or them, and/or (c) might result in an answer that is untrue for their unique circumstance.

 ## Qual-TRIX

 [**Collaborating**](https://www.qualtrics.com/support/survey-platform/my-projects/sharing-a-project/) with other Qualtrics users in your institution is easy!
-Scroll down to “Collaborating Inside Your Organization” and follow the instructions for adding individuals to your survey (you must “own” the surve; your collaborators will not be able to add others).
+Scroll down to “Collaborating Inside Your Organization” and follow the instructions for adding individuals to your survey (you must “own” the survey; your collaborators will not be able to add others).

 The ability to **schedule survey distributions** is like having your very own assistant!
-If you have a roster (contact list) you can schedule distributions, reminders, and thank yous.
+If you have a roster (contact list) you can schedule distributions, reminders, and thank you's.
 Qualtrics will keep track of who responds and send reminders to the non-responders.
 Here are resources for

 * [E-mail overview](https://www.qualtrics.com/support/survey-platform/distributions-module/email-distribution/emails/emails-overview/)
 * [E-mail distribution management](https://www.qualtrics.com/support/survey-platform/distributions-module/email-distribution/emails/email-distribution-management/)